For Immediate Release

 1. If you are AGEN-USA Inc and AGEN member (or would like to actively become one of our potential volunteers to offer services to our target population), please click here

 2. If you are a member, volunteer or employee of AGEN-USA Inc., please request a copy of the latest version of AGEN-USA Inc. policy.
 Failure to oberve AGEN-USA Inc. policy may jeopordize AGEN-USA Inc.'s 501 (c) 3 IRS status and may lead to undesirable outcomes to the violators.
 This rule equally applies to all who are currently engaged in AGEN-USA Inc. activities.

 We do believe that local people, community based organizations, grassroots NGOs and other stakeholders need to fully participate in their projects, if sustainability has to be attained.
-AGEN-USA Inc. and AGEN-Africa have decided to take this approach in changing the lives of poor people because many low-income individuals and groups feel that they have no voice in the society, that they are not listened to even when they are asked for their opinions.
+AGEN&AGEN-USA Inc. has decided to take this approach in changing the lives of poor people because many low-income individuals and groups feel that they have no voice in the society, that they are not listened to even when they are asked for their opinions.
 In this regard, a significant number of "top down" projects which are conceived and implemented by a variety of developmental players do not succeed.
 Our approach is to change the paradigm since we subscribe to the view that if people are integral to the planning of community intervention, then that intervention will be theirs.
 They would have a stake in it not only as its beneficiaries but also as it originators.
 They will do what is possible to see their work succeed.